kevcodex/SwiftyScripts/README.md

 # Swifty Scripts

 A tool made in swift I use to help automate some processes.
 Originally was built to help automate the merging of different branches and deploying process for PW.
-But now will be made general for different use cases like automatic branch deletion.
+But now is made general for different use cases like automatic branch deletion.

 ***
 ## Description ##